senaig97/Project/README.md

 1. **Register** : Uses the files app.db which is the database file to store credential information.
 The python files used to run it include init.py and forms.py

 2. **Login** : Python files required: config.py, run.py, forms.py .
-The lofin page then navigates to main homepage.
+The login page then navigates to main homepage.

 3. **Logout** : Button takes us back to the home page.

+4. **Edit Credentials** : Allows user to change their password.
+Redirects user to login screen when new password is submitted.

 OTHER FEATURES IN PROGRESS.